Posts

 Image

 By Cody Andrus A troubling conflict has unfolded between President Trump and Harvard University that will likely harm the U.S. and its place in the world.
 This clash, particularly concerning international students, highlights a shortsighted approach that could have long-lasting, negative effects on American research, innovation, and even economic strength.
-The ordeal seems silly to many, including myself, yet the potential consequences are very serious.
+The ordeal seems ridiculous to many, including myself, yet the potential consequences are very serious.
 President Trump's policies have always made it harder for international students to come to the U.S. and stay after graduation.
 One example was the threat to revoke visas for international students whose universities moved all classes online during the pandemic.
 This policy, later rescinded, caused widespread confusion and concern among students and institutions alike.
-The idea that a student who chose to study in the U.S., investing significant time and money, could suddenly be forced to leave because of a change in university poli...
+The idea that a student who chose to study in the U.S., investing significant time and money, could suddenly be forced to leave because of a change in university...

 Iran's stockpile of uranium enriched to near weapons-grade levels